mrjacobbloom/react-immutable-tree/README.md

 When a node changes, its ancestors are all replaced, but its siblings are not (the sibling's `.parent` property changes, but it's the same object).
-In the following image (adapted from [here](https://commons.wikimedia.org/wiki/File:Tree_(computer_science).svg)) updating the purple node causes it, as well as all green nodes, to be replaced.
+In the following image (adapted from [here](https://commons.wikimedia.org/wiki/File:Tree_(computer_science).svg)) updating the purple node causes that node, as well as all green nodes, to be replaced.
+Orange nodes are reused.

 ![Image representing upward propagation of changes](https://raw.githubusercontent.com/mrjacobbloom/react-immutable-tree/main/tree-example.svg)

 That makes this library compatible with things like `React.memo()`, which use a simple equality check to decide whether to re-render.
+Simply subscribe to changes to the tree and grab the new root object when those changes occur.

 ## Getting started